- Features a 3000mAh cell inside with fast charging

 - No wireless charging despite glass back on phone

-We ran our video battery test on the phone where we play a video at top brightness for 90 minutes and it came out the other side with 79% of its battery leftover.
+I ran a video battery test on the phone where I played a video at maximum brightness for 90 minutes and it came out the other side with 79% of its battery leftover.
 That's not as good as the Moto G5S that lost 16% of its battery, but it is better than the Moto G5 that lost 22%.

-Charging is simple through the USB-C cable at the bottom of the phone and there’s also Motorola’s turbopower Charging feature too.
-That means if you use the official charging brick you’ll get usage out of the phone for hours from only half an hour’s charge or so.
+Charging is simple through the USB-C cable at the bottom of the phone and there’s also Motorola’s Turbo Charging feature too.
+That means if you use the bundled charging brick you’ll get 2-3 hours of backup with only half an hour’s charge.